CodingGrandMaster/testrepo/README.md

 # testrepo
 optional description
-Changing the text in readme and commiting
+Changing the text in readme and commitingg